Locations:

 • Cell sorting.

-• Determining cell function.
+• Determining cell characteristics and function.

-When is a flow cytometry test necessary?
+When is flow cytometry performed?

-Flow cytometry may be used whenever your healthcare provider needs to learn more about the cells inside your body.
-This type of testing can check the number of immune cells, assess your cell cycle status, identify cancer cells or even analyze your DNA.
-Researchers use flow cytometry any time they want to learn more about the complexities of certain conditions and diseases.
+Healthcare providers use flow cytometry whenever they need to learn more about the cells inside your body.
+This type of testing can check the number and types of immune cells and identify and characterize cancer cells.
+Researchers can use flow cytometry to learn more about the complexities of things like:

 Advertisement